ddasmoore/User-funnel-reporting-for-telehealth-company/README.md

 The analysis focused on creating a user journey funnel capturing sign up to appointment to first order as well as weekly statistics capturing average turnaround times between each step.

 ## Tools-and-libraries
-I analyzed the data using SQL in Snowflake.
+The data was analyzed using SQL in Snowflake.

 ## Data-analysis
 The analysis consisted of 3 main steps:
 1) **Data cleaning**

-I conducted a data quality check to eliminate any data inconsistencies and identify missing values.
+Data quality check to eliminate any data inconsistencies and identify missing values.
 I checked for null user_id in the appointment table and excluded them from analyses going forward.
 I checked for any duplicated user_id in the users table.
 No duplicates were found.
 I also changed data types to make it easier to reference them later in the analysis e.g., type cast dates into date variable type.
 ![image](https://github.com/user-attachments/assets/c4c1bdab-cef1-45c3-85c9-5331fd445f65)